Protestant vs Non-Denominational: What’s the Difference?

 GodProtestants believe in the Trinity; there is one God who exists in three persons.
 The Father, Son, and Holy Spirit are each fully divine.Non-denominational churches are also Trinitarian.

 ChristJesus is the second person of the Trinity.
 He is God in human flesh.
 He is 100% God and 100% man.
-Jesus was born of a virgin, lived a sinless life, died as an atonement for sin, and physically resurrection on the third day.Non-denominational churches affirm the historic view of Protestantism regarding the person and work of Christ.
+Jesus was born of a virgin, lived a sinless life, died as an atonement for sin, and was physically resurrection on the third day.Non-denominational churches affirm the historical view of Protestantism regarding the person and work of Christ.

 SalvationProtestants believe that salvation is by grace through faith in Christ alone.
 Protestants can be Arminian, Calvinist, Baptist, or something else.Non-denominational churches can be Calvinist or Arminian, but not Lutheran.
 Some welcome both Calvinists and Arminians.